monsoonmaelstrom/book2/book2.md

 “No. Of course not.
 Why would it?”

-“You only exist because of me, daughter.”
+“You only exist because of me, daughter,” she asserts.

-“Whatever,” I say, rolling my eyes.
+“Whatever,” I reply, rolling my eyes.
 “What was Iverson looking for in the flat?”

 “Which flat?” she asks.

 She’s playing dumb.
 I’m sure of it.
 Like I said, it’s a viable strategy.

 “The one that got your brother killed.
 William was it?”
-I ask, flippantly.
+I inquire, flippantly.
 “Was he the one you failed?”
 I think I see her wince.

-“People have been gossiping.”
+“People have been gossiping,” she states.

 “People have,” I confirm.
 “So was it him?
 Because from what I heard, the whole thing was your idea, and then he died in the making of it.
 Which seems like it would make it pretty squarely your fault.”